cmbi/Benchmarking_splice_prediction_tools/README.md

 |-|-|
 | **FN** | **TP** |

+#### `create_vcffile.py`
+This script is used to convert the variants into vcf format.
+This is required for CADD, MMSplice and SpliceAI.
+The script makes use of the pyhgvs package nad it required a [reference genome file](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/) and [RefSeq transcripts](https://github.com/counsyl/hgvs/blob/master/pyhgvs/data/genes.refGene).

 #### `roc.py`
 The roc.py script creates the receiver operatur curve (ROC) curve for the dataset.
 Additionally, it also prints the area under the curve (AUC) for each tool.

+#### `roc_best5tools.py`
+This scripts plots the ROC curve for the 5 best tools for the dataset including the AUC.

 ## Splice prediction tools